 Poland adopted a new law on foreign direct investment controls as part of the so-called "Anti-Crisis Shield 4.0".
 The law expands the State's control over M&A transactions in some strategic sectors of the economy.

-These provisions will come into force 30 days from their publication (i.e. 24 July 2020), and there is a risk that they will be deemed to also apply to ongoing transactions (those not closed before that date).
+These provisions came into force on 24 July 2020 and they seem to apply to ongoing transactions (those not closed before that date).